Skip to main content

 Put your crypted backups on the cloud

-For this reason I'd like to propose you a script which backups your data, crypt them using the GPG system and upload then on Dropbox, or Hubic, or anything else you prefer.
-In this example I show a connection to a remote system to backup files and databases (my WebServer with this blog).
+For this reason I’d like to propose you a script which backs up your data, encrypts it using GPG, and uploads it to Dropbox, or Hubic, or anything else you prefer.

 #!/bin/bash